Toyota's Japan flagship Crown car to debut on global markets - NewsBreak

 Toyota's Japan flagship Crown car to debut on global markets

-TOKYO — (AP) — Toyota’s flagship model in Japan, the Crown, is going on sale around the world for the first time, including in the U.S.
+Toyota’s flagship model in Japan , the Crown, is going on sale around the world for the first time, including in the U.S.

 “I’m so excited to announce today that this new Crown family of vehicles will be offered not just in Japan but globally for the very first time,” its Chief Executive Akio Toyoda told reporters Friday.